A systematic review of assistive technologies for children with dyslexia: Abstract

 \section{Abstract}

-Dyslexia is a learning disability that primarily disrupts one's ability to read, write and spell.
-About 15-20\% of the world population is affected by dyslexia which signals it is a concerning subject.
-A systematic literature review was conducted on this research to evaluate trending interventions, common accessibility features, and potential barriers to existing assistive devices and to identify any research gaps.
-Papers published over period (2015-2023) of 8 years were reviewed and the data was meticulously analyzed.
-This research shows that technological-based interventions are leading interventions, especially with the use of mobile apps and augmentative realities.
-More innovative technologies like virtual reality, NLP, haptic, and tangible user interfaces are emerging to provide unique solutions addressing the user's needs.
-Non-computing devices are less effective compared to modern digital solutions however, they provide a promising alternative.
+{Dyslexia is a neurological learning disability that primarily disrupts one's ability to read, write, and spell, affecting an estimated~15-20\% of the global population.
+This high prevalence underscores the importance of developing effective interventions.
+This study presents a systematic literature review conducted between 2015 and 2024 to evaluate current trends in assistive technologies for children with dyslexia.
+This research shows that digital assistive technologies are leading interventions, especially with the use of mobile apps and augmented reality.
+More innovative technologies like virtual reality, NLP, haptic technologies, and tangible user interfaces are emerging to provide unique solutions addressing the user's needs.
+While non-computing devices are generally less effective in comparison to modern digital solutions, they provide a promising alternative in settings with limited access to technology.}